kaedyn01/carbon-shell/README.md

 ## Prerequisites

-This program is intended to run in a unix like environment (macOS, Linux, FreeBSD, etc.).
+This program is intended to run in a Unix-like environment (macOS, Linux, FreeBSD, etc.).

 You will also need to have [make](https://www.gnu.org/software/make/) installed to build the project.